-WHEREAS, distracted driving is a growing problem on our roadways, claiming thousands of lives and injuring hundreds of thousands more each year in the United States; and
+WHEREAS, distracted driving is an epidemic on our roadways, claiming thousands of lives and injuring hundreds of thousands individuals each year in the United States; and

-WHEREAS, there were 828 traffic fatalities in Virginia in 2019 compared to 819 traffic fatalities in 2018; and
+WHEREAS, there were 855 traffic fatalities in Virginia in 2020, higher than the three previous years; and

-WHEREAS, the number of traffic fatalities on Virginia roadways has increased 18.3% between 2014 and 2019; and
+WHEREAS, the number of traffic fatalities on Virginia roadways has increased over 18% over the last five years; and

-WHEREAS, The National Highway Traffic Safety Administration defines distracted driving as “any activity that diverts attention from driving, including talking or texting on your phone, eating and drinking, talking to people in your vehicle…;” and
+WHEREAS, the National Highway Traffic Safety Administration defines distracted driving as “any activity that diverts attention from driving, including talking or texting on your phone”; and

 WHEREAS, the Governors Highway Safety Association says that phone use – particularly calling and texting – while driving is one of the most common driver distractions; and

-WHEREAS, House Joint Resolution No. 727, passed in 2013 by the Virginia General Assembly, designates April as Distracted Driving Awareness Month in Virginia; and
+WHEREAS, House Joint Resolution No. 727 was passed in 2013 by the Virginia General Assembly and designates April as Distracted Driving Awareness Month in Virginia; and

 WHEREAS, increased awareness about the dangers of distracted driving may reduce traffic fatalities and injuries in the Commonwealth; and

 WHEREAS, a month dedicated to programs and activities focused on reducing distracted driving will greatly raise awareness;